fzalkow/DrumApp/README.md

 # Simple Project: Drum learning app

 This a project for making a learning app for drum students.

-It is situated in its very beginnings.
+**Heads up!** This project is folded here and is being continued on [bitbucket](https://bitbucket.org/voocoder/drumapp)!

 ## C/C++